The superior glutathione

-Setria® Glutathione is a tripeptide consisting of three amino acids: glutamate, cysteine, and glycine.
+Setria® Glutathione is a tripeptide consisting of three amino acids: glutamic acid, cysteine, and glycine.
 It is found to varying degrees in all cells, tissues, body fluids, and organ systems.

 Glutathione is recognized as the great protector.
 Without glutathione, each cell would become so ravaged by free radicals that it would disintegrate.
 A lack of glutathione would also negatively affect the liver and immune system.
 By fighting free radicals, glutathione supports the liver so it can carry out its job of detoxifying the body.
 Likewise, preventing free radical damage also helps promote a healthy immune system.